 Mount Sinai has a long and rich history of contributions to genetics, psychiatry, and neurology.
-In 2011, we established new divisions focusing on genetics and genomics and neurodevelopmental disorders in psychiatry, as well as a new Institute for Genomics and Multiscale Biology.
+In 2011, we established new divisions focusing on genetics and genomics and neurodevelopmental disorders in psychiatry, as well as a Department of Genetics and Genomics Sciences.

 One of our major new areas of study is research harnessing the complexity of data available through genetics, neuroimaging, and molecular studies by applying systems biology approaches.
 Another is the application of innovative stem cell technologies to study neuron-like cells induced from a patient's skin cells and thereby study that person's illness.

-Scientists involved: Schahram Akbarian, Joseph Buxbaum, Joel Dudley, Gang Fang, Menachem Fromer, Sam Gandy, Dalila Pinto, Shaun Purcell, Panagiotis Roussos, Coro Paisan-Ruiz, Eric Schadt, Andrew Sharp, Eli Stahl, Alison Goate
+Scientists involved: Schahram Akbarian, Michael Breen, Joseph Buxbaum, Alex Charney, Gang Fang, Sam Gandy, Alison Goate, Laura Huckins, Edoardo Marcora, Niamh Mullins, Paul O’Reilly, Dalila Pinto, Towfique Raj, Alan Renton, Panagiotis Roussos, Coro Paisan-Ruiz, Robert Sebra, Eric Schadt, Andrew Sharp, Georgios Volouakis, Bin Zhang